StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 Follow the steps below to configure StackState to authenticate using KeyCloak:

 1. In `application_stackstate.conf` - add details of the KeyCloak authentication provider (see the example above).
 This should replace the existing `authentication` section that is nested in `stackstate.api`.
-The KeyCloak specific values can be obtained from the client configuration in KeyCloak. :
+The KeyCloak specific values can be obtained from the client configuration in KeyCloak:
     - **clientId** - The ID of the KeyCloak client as configured in KeyCloak.
     - **secret** - The secret attached to the KeyCloak client, which is used to authenticate this client to KeyCloak.
     - **keycloakBaseUri** - The base URI for the KeyCloak instance.